pyrocko/pyrocko/doc/source/library/examples/trace_handling.rst

 given frequencies.
 The trace module provides a few different transfer functions, but it is also possible to write a custom transfer function.
-For a transfer function given as poles and zeros, we can use instances of the class :class:`pyrocko.trace.PoleZeroResponse`.
-There is also a class :class:`pyrocko.trace.InverseEvalrespResponse`, which uses the common ``RESP`` files through the ``evalresp`` library.
+For a transfer function given as poles and zeros, we can use instances of the class :class:`pyrocko.response.PoleZeroResponse`.
+There is also a class :class:`pyrocko.response.InverseEvalresp`, which uses the common ``RESP`` files through the ``evalresp`` library.

 Here is a complete example using a SAC pole-zero file